JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/vr-state-of-the-art.md

 ## Stereoscopic rendering

-## VR Runtime: OpenXR & similars
+## VR Runtime: OpenXR & similar APIs

 With the current rise of XR manufacturers, and a lot of different XR enabled devices, there is a need for a OpenGL like API, to abstract manufacturer explicit code form the applications.
-Khronos Group's response is OpenXR, a cross platforms that generalices all XR devices.
+Khronos Group's response is OpenXR, a cross platforms that generalises all XR devices.
 From a flat-screen AR application to a virtual production set, all these cases are covered on the API.
 This system provides a runtime, that interfaces with the XR devices and its capabilities, and connect them to the user application.

 ## Foveated rendering